Skip to main content

 Through this Bill, the Government is going further by transferring powers away from local councillors and towards central and regional government regardless of the wishes of local people.
 Considering that 96 per cent of planning applications are already decided by officers and 90 per cent of applications are approved, I fear this is the wrong approach to reforming the planning system.
 Local voices must play a key role in any planning decision, not just Whitehall’s.

 I am also concerned about the Government’s plans in the Bill to require the consideration of ‘bodies which represent the interests of different racial, ethnic or national groups.’
-I believe it is completely wrong for the Government to require engagement with such groups rather than those elected by local voters.
+I believe it is completely wrong for the Government to require engagement with such groups while restricting the ability of those elected by local voters to be involved in the planning process.

 You may also be interested in reading: